sqpat/RealDOOM/README.md

 Performance on 32-bit PCs is similar to Vanilla DOOM, so performance should generally be okay on a 486 or Pentium.
 Slower machines might want to turn detail level to low or potato for faster framerates.

-The "minimum spec" is a standard 4.77 MhZ 8088 machine with a VGA card, 64kb of UMBs in E000 range, a hard disk that can fit the software/WAD, and 256 KB of system memory with a 2 MB populated Intel Above Board (or other compatible EMS 4.0 board with backfill - note that Lo-Tech EMS card does not support backfill).
+The "minimum spec" is a standard 4.77 MhZ 8088 machine with a VGA card, ~618KB conventional free, a hard disk that can fit the software/WAD, and 256 KB of system memory with a 2 MB populated Intel Above Board (or other compatible EMS 4.0 board with backfill - note that Lo-Tech EMS card does not support backfill).
 Many 286 chipsets (C&T SCAT, VLSI SCAMP, VLSI TOPCAT... ) support EMS 4.0 and you will be able to use their appropriate EMS drivers or SQEMM, or the chipset specific build if available, which is faster.

 ### Building RealDOOM